ProjektAnkiBVMD/notetype-addon/EXPLANATION.md

 var columnRatio = "1fr 1.5fr"; // variable for grid-template-columns
 ```

-enable an experimental two column layout for widescreen devices, where the additional info on the back gets it's own column improve access.
+Enable an experimental two column layout for widescreen devices, where the additional info on the back gets it's own column to improve access.

 ## ONEBYONE-specific settings